alexandru-dinu/git-stats/README.md

 # GitHub statistics

-Simple script using [GitHub API](https://pypi.org/project/githubpy/) to fetch statistics about a user / an organization repositories.
+Simple script using [GitHub API](https://pypi.org/project/githubpy/) to fetch statistics about the repositories of an user or an organization.

 Running the script will produce a `json` file for the given repository, containing traffic and counter info (forks, open issues, stargazers, subscribers, watchers).